 So the photons that we observe in the cosmic microwave background were created in the first minute or so of the history of the Universe.
 Subsequently they cooled along with the expansion of the Universe, and eventually they can be observed today with a temperature of about 2.73 Kelvin.

 Maybe.
-Send e-mail to email@example.com and see what happens.
+Send e-mail to firstname.lastname@example.org and see what happens (but be aware that the question and reply may be posted).